OpenSocietyPlatform/.github/profile/README.md

 - I want to be able to create a data sandbox for the purposes of teaching, sharing it among students.
 - I want to be able to create a data sandbox for the purposes of supporting an article I am writing.
 - I want to be able to create a data sandbox and embed it, or a visualization, linking back to reproducible data, into an article.
-- I want to feed an article or paper into the platform in some way and have a starter graph full of relevant keys, tokens, words generated for me.
+- I want to feed an article or paper into the platform and have a starter graph full of relevant keys, tokens, and words generated.
 - I want to be able to check the lineage of all data to its source, whether primary or not.
 - I want to be able to look at the actions taken on someones shared sandbox.
 - I would like to export RDF data for my own purposes.